RedpointArchive/presskit-static/README.md

 ### 2. Add pages

 You now need to add pages to the `content/` directory.
-Check out the `content-examples/` directory for some starting points on how to create presskit() pages.
+You can copy the files inside `content-examples/` directory to your content directory to get a presskit up and running quickly.

 ### 3. Add images